 Couples should test motion transfer, edge support, ease of movement, and comfort for both body types.
 Lie down together, change positions, and make sure neither person is forcing a compromise that will become uncomfortable at home.

-Can I ask about delivery and financing before choosing?
+When should I ask about delivery and financing?

 Yes.
 Ask the store to walk through delivery, setup, protector choices, base compatibility, and financing questions before you finalize the mattress.
 You can use the financing guide and delivery guide to prepare.